AyushGupta1332/Agentic_AI/README.md

 - **Markdown Support**: Rich text formatting with code highlighting
 - **Debug Panel**: Developer tools for monitoring AI processes
 - **Status Updates**: Live progress tracking during AI processing

+## Features to Come !
+- **File Reading Capabilities**: Our AI can read docx, pdfs, txt, excel files and give you the perfect explaination or information you asked to it.
+- **Drag & Drop File Support**: Ask questions about PDFs, Excel, images.
+- **Interactive Visualizations**: Real-time stock charts and knowledge graphs.
+- **Multi-Language Support**: Auto translation for queries and results.

 ## 🚀 Quick Start